cheewee2000/Darkball-Blinks/README.md

 ## Tiles
 - Cyan tiles are endpoints that have the ball.
 - Green tiles are endpoints without the ball.
-- Yellow tiles are paths
+- Orange tiles are paths
 - Red tiles aren't connected to anything.
 - Double click red tiles to reset the tile to use as a new endpoint.
+- Tribple click red tiles to enable Super Mode.

 ## Rules